Nicholasphom/hadoop-spark-docker/readme.md

 ## Volumes
 This setup uses volumes to persist Hadoop data between container restarts.
 The data is stored in the hadoop-data directory.
 You can change the location of this directory by modifying the volumes section of the namenode and datanode services in the docker-compose.yml file.
+## IMPORTANT

+if you wish to use your locally installed pyspark, you must mount vulumes to use your own data I.E  - /Users/nickphom/BigData:/Users/nickphom/BigData in volumes where i have data change to your needs

 ## Ports
 This setup exposes the following ports: